ERC520/Accretive-Tokens/README.md

 - Each tier affects the **rarity, base value, and appreciation mechanics**.
 - Only **520 NFTs** will ever be created, ensuring exclusivity.

-### B. Liquidity and Valuation Mechanism
+### B. Burn and Valuation Mechanism
-- Holders can **liquidate** their NFTs into ERC-20 valuation tokens.
+- Holders can **BURN** their NFTs into ERC-20 valuation tokens.
-- Liquidation considers two core value components:
+- Buring considers two core value components:
   1. **Base Value** – The original assigned value of the NFT at minting.
-  2. **Appreciation Value** – The accrued increase in value over time, following a predefined model.
+  2. **Accretive Value** – The accrued increase in value over time, following a predefined model.

-### C. Appreciation & Deflationary Tokenomics
+### C. Accretive & Deflationary Tokenomics
-- Accretive Tokens **increase in value over time**, with an appreciation period of up to **72 years**.
+- Accretive Tokens **increase in value over time**, with an appreciation period of up to **21 years**.
 - The **total supply of the ERC-20 valuation token is capped at 21 million**, enforcing deflationary tokenomics.
 - The **scarcity of both NFTs and valuation tokens** ensures a sustainable ecosystem.